jsguides

 Storing blobs and files

 IndexedDB handles binary data natively.
-This is perfect for caching images or offline file storage:
+This is perfect for caching images or offline file storage.
+Store a filename, the blob or file object, and a timestamp so you can later evict stale entries:

 async function storeImage(db, name, blob) {